Town of Madison merges with City of Madison and Fitchburg - NewsBreak

 Halderson case to be featured on 48 Hours this weekend

-The disappearance of Bart and Krista Halderson -- and the conviction of their son, Chandler, for their deaths -- will be covered in this weekend's episode of 48 Hours on CBS.
+MADISON, Wis. — The disappearance of Bart and Krista Halderson — and the conviction of their son, Chandler, for their deaths — will be covered in this weekend’s episode of 48 Hours on CBS.
+About eight months after Chandler Halderson was sentenced to life in prison...

 nbc15.com